 There’s so much to see and do in the Catalan spiral.
 You could practically spend a lifetime discovering hidden local gems that most tourists would never stumble upon.
 However, a week is still the perfect amount of time to spend in the city.
 Capital of Catalonia and Spain’s second city, Barcelona is utterly incomparable.
 It is one of the few must-see cities with its own identity.
 This is partly down to a generation of early-20th-century artists and architects like Antoni Gaudi, whose unforgettable buildings are like nothing you’ll see anywhere else.
+Read on to discover what a perfect week in Barcelona could look like.

 Add to this clean urban beaches, world-class nightlife and so much great shopping you won’t know where to begin.
 During your week in Barcelona, you’ll hit up all the major tourist sights, get off the beaten path and even have time for a day trip.